 PLAY — emotional states of social joy

 We are always susceptible to one or more emotional systems being activated by inner or outer stimuli that cause unanticipated memories, sensations, ways of processing information, and ways of being embodied.
 All of this is quite natural, and often contributes to adaptation, if not survival.
-However, many of us have grown accustomed to preferring our conscious selves, and being valued for them, uninhibited by unanticipated emotions.
+However, many of us have grown accustomed to preferring our conscious selves, and being valued for them, uninhibited by unanticipated emotions and body states.

 To be sure, dissociation is not the problem.
 To be awash in feelings and memories, and attending to every emotional fluctuation or flashback, would be unsustainable, if not a horribly traumatic life.
 Dissociation is a normal way our brains ‘choose’ not to react to both internal and external stimuli.
 Dissociation becomes problematic when the psyche organizes defensively against particular emotional and memory systems, and there aren’t opportunities to integrate and fully develop as persons.